“You can't build a reputation on what you are going to do.”

 But they weren’t perfect.

-Horse shit was left all over the streets (a problem so offensive that it became an expression in itself), and when horses died they would leave behind a heavy, smelly carcass that would need at least one more horse to drag it away.
+Horse dung was left all over the streets (a problem so offensive that it became an expression in itself), and when horses died they would leave behind a heavy, smelly carcass that would need at least one more horse to drag it away.
 They were vulnerable in bad weather.
 Not to mention the dozens of other complexities with having an actual animal as the engine—the primary mode of transportation.

 There had to be a better way.
 Alas, horses had been commonplace for so long that most people simply assumed they would be around forever—just like they did with Kodak, Blockbuster, and Nokia.
 After all, horses changed the face of warfare, revolutionized numerous other industries, and today we still use the expression ‘send in the cavalry.'